mattermost/docs/source/deployment/video-and-audio-calling.rst

 Our `Integrations Directory <https://integrations.mattermost.com>`_ has several integrations to connect by voice or video call, or to share your screen with team members in Mattermost.

-See the current options below, including self-hosted on-prem or self-hosted private cloud solutions, and vendor-hosted SaaS solutions.
+Here are some popular options below, including self-hosted on-prem or self-hosted private cloud solutions, and vendor-hosted SaaS solutions.

 .. tip :: You can also neatly link voice, video and screensharing solutions to channels by using Markdown formatting in the channel header.
 Example: ``[Click for video call](https://link_to_solution)``.